 Most of the mosquitoes we have in the Triad area are known to be most active dawn and dusk.
 You can avoid them simply by avoiding these times to be outside

 Mosquitoes are attracted to colors most similar to plants (mosquitoes are pollinators) and animals that they would normally prey upon.
 Red, navy blue, & black are the three worst colors when it comes to trying to avoid mosquitoes, but anything dark will attract them.
 So, wear white and lighter colors.
 They also like flowery smelling perfumes.
 So, tone down on the Chanel

-There are many mosquito sprays and repellents available, it can be hard to find one that will actually be the most effective.
+There are many mosquito repellents and repellents available, it can be hard to find one that will actually be the most effective.
 The most proven bug sprays tend to use some concentration of DEET, a pesticide geared towards protecting you from all sorts of bugs.
-For safety purposes, the Center for Disease Control recommends that if using a DEET based spray you should use concentrations of 50% or less, avoid spraying skin that will be covered by clothing, and wash after coming back inside.
+For safety purposes, the Center for Disease Control recommends that if using a DEET based mist you should use concentrations of 50% or less, avoid misting skin that will be covered by clothing, and wash after coming back inside.

 Mosquitoes can detect humans from far away.
 They do this by sensing the carbon dioxide that we exhale from breathing and can also smell your sweat.
 As a result, when you go for a run outside or work out in the yard, you are essentially the main course on the mosquito menu.